Menu

 Plus Iconminus Icon

-There are different types of treatment for skin cancer, so the side effects may vary.
-For example, minor surgery for cancers that have not spread can be performed quickly, under local anaesthetic.
+There are different types of treatment for skin cancer, so the side effects may vary depending on the type of skin cancer and how it is treated.
+For example, minor surgery for cancers that have not spread to other parts of the body can be performed quickly, under local anaesthetic.
 In this case, any side effects are likely to be minimal.
 You may experience mild pain, swelling or bruising and a small scar.

 The most common side effect of photodynamic therapy is sensitivity to light.
-This may cause some itching or burning on the skin.
+This may cause some itching or burning on the top layer of the skin.
 You may also notice redness or rash.
 Avoiding sunlight and using a cold-water spray or local anaesthetic may help alleviate these symptoms.

 Potential side effects of cryotherapy may include mild soreness and blistering prior to a crust forming on the wound.
 The skin may also appear lighter or darker in the treated area.
 Side effects may be different depending on which parts of the body are undergoing treatment, as some areas are more sensitive.